Cecil County Personal Injury Lawyers

 - January 2014, Maryland: $306,457 Verdict: A 48-year-old woman was stuck in Baltimore Beltway traffic when she was rear-ended by another vehicle.
 Shortly after the accident, she began to experience severe aggravations of prior neck problems with pain radiating to her upper extremities.
 She began treatment with her primary care doctor and orthopedist where she was diagnosed with a cervical disc herniation.
 She ultimately underwent fusion surgery that resolved most of her pain but left her with a limited range of motion.
 She settled with the driver of the vehicle for his liability policy limits of $15,000, then pursued underinsured motorist benefits from Liberty Mutual.
 Defendants claimed that although Plaintiff’s fusion surgery was necessary, it was due to the prior injury and that the accident only caused temporary aggravation.
 A Cecil County jury awarded the Plaintiff $306,457.

 - 2011: 3,500,000 Settlement.
 Plaintiff is born in 2006 with multiple medical complications including hypoglycemia, temperature instability, thick meconium, and poor feeding.
 Defendant hospital’s nursing personnel fails to monitor the infant properly and provide the adequate standard of care.
-After hospital nurse discovers Plaintiff has a dusky appearance and a low pulse-oximeter reading, the nurse does not contact a physician or administer oxygen for 80 minutes during which time Plaintiff suffers a severe, permanent brain injury that requires lifetime care.
-Defendant argues the appropriate standard of care was met and appropriate monitoring was provided, but settles the case before trial for $3,500,00.00.
+After hospital nurse discovers Plaintiff has a dusky appearance and a low pulse oximeter reading, the nurse does not contact a physician or administer oxygen for 80 minutes during which time Plaintiff suffers a severe, permanent brain injury that requires lifetime care.
+Defendant argues the appropriate standard of care was met, and proper monitoring was provided but settles the case before trial for $3,500,00.00.